michoo/kingfisher/README.md

 - Add `--access-map` to enrich JSON, JSONL, BSON, pretty, and SARIF reports with an `access_map` array containing providers, accounts/projects, resources, and the permissions available for each resource (grouped when identical).
 - If you validated cloud credentials without `--access-map`, Kingfisher will remind you on stderr to rerun with the flag so the access map appears in the output.
+- Use the access map functionality only when you are authorized to inspect the target account, as Kingfisher will issue additional network requests to determine what access the secret grants.
 - Run `kingfisher view ./kingfisher.json` to explore a report locally in a local web UI

 ### View access-map reports locally